 where $\bm e_i=\bm r_i-\hat\theta_{ii}\btx_i$.
 In the implementation of CD, instead of computing $\bm r_i$'s from scratch for every update, to improve efficiency we keep track of these values and update them after each coordinate update.
 This is often referred to as the residual update in sparse regression~\citep{friedman2010regularization,hazimeh2020fast}.

 \customparagraph{Active sets} The cost of computing $a_{ij},b_{ij}$ and $\bm e_i$ in the updates \eqref{eqn:offdiag-update} and \eqref{eqn:diag-update} are $\mathcal{O}(n)$, and each full pass across all coordinates involves updating $\mathcal{O}(p^2)$ variables.
 Hence, each iteration of Algorithm~\ref{algo:CD} costs $\mathcal{O}(np^2)$, which is quite expensive when $n$ or $p$ becomes large.
-To reduce the computation cost, we propose an active-set method: we run Algorithm~\ref{algo:CD} restricted to the diagonal variables $\mathcal{D}$ and a small subset of the off-diagonal variables $\mathcal{A}\subseteq \{(i,j):i<j, i,j\in[p]\}$, i.e. $\bm\Theta|_{\mathcal{A}^c\backslash \mathcal{D}}=0$.
-After solving the restricted problem, we augment the active set with the off-diagonal variables $(i,j)\in \mathcal{A}^c$ that violate the coordinate-wise optimality conditions, and resolve the problem on the new active set.
+To reduce the computation cost, we propose an active-set method: we run Algorithm~\ref{algo:CD} restricted to the diagonal variables $\mathcal{D}$ and a small subset of the off-diagonal variables denoted by $\mathcal{A}$ that is, $\mathcal{A}\subseteq \{(i,j):i<j, i,j\in[p]\}$ and $\bm\Theta|_{\mathcal{A}^c\backslash \mathcal{D}}=0$.
+After solving the restricted problem, we augment the active set with the off-diagonal variables $(i,j)\in \mathcal{A}^c$ that violate the coordinate-wise optimality conditions, and re-solve the problem on the new active set.
 We repeat this process and terminate the algorithm until there are no more violations.
 Similar active-set updates have been used earlier in other problems~\citep{hazimeh2020fast,hazimeh2020sparse,chen2020multivariate}.
 Our proposed active-set method is summarized in Algorithm~\ref{algo:ASCD}.